-In accordance with the Americans with Disabilities Act, as amended, the District will not require applicants for positions to undergo a medical examination prior to an offer of employment.
+The District will not require applicants for positions to undergo a medical examination prior to an offer of employment.
 Further, the District will not make inquiries of a job applicant as to whether the applicant is an individual with a disability or as to the nature or severity of a disability.
 However, the District may make pre-employment inquiries into the ability of an applicant to perform job-related functions.